 Most Publicly Traded Restaurant Companies Still Prioritize CAPEX

 It’s true that many publicly traded companies have cut their CAPEX in order to boost their cash dividends and share repurchases over the past decade.
 But a larger number of foodservice companies has consistently allocated more cash to capital expenditure.

-Clearly, the short-term strategy being pursued by Dunkin’ Brands, RBI, and Dine Brands is the exception rather than the rule.
+The short-term strategy being pursued by Dunkin’ Brands, RBI, and Dine Brands is seemingly the exception rather than the rule.